Eco-Adventure: Aquamarine Dreams

 A Beach Like No Other

 When you go on vacation, you like to leave the smallest carbon footprint possible while still taking in the natural beauty of each unique environment.
 Panama City Beach offers you the opportunity to veer off the beaten path and take a tour of Shell Island, a seven mile stretch of undeveloped land.
 After a short boat ride, you’ll arrive at a secluded 700 acre barrier island where you will be surrounded by the coastal scrub forest and native animals like deer, nesting shore birds, and ghost crabs.
 Once you’ve explored dry land, delve into the emerald waters of the Gulf Coast with a kayak tour.
-Bay Point Water Sports can provide everything you need to discover the crystal clear waters around Shell Island.
+Paradise Adventures can provide everything you need to discover the crystal clear waters around Shell Island.
 Rent a single or tandem kayak, with paddles and safety gear, for half or full day tours.

 You love being surrounded by nature and experiencing wildlife in their natural ecosystems, and Panama City Beach provides the perfect opportunity to do just that.
 Airboat tours are some of the most eco-friendly ways to explore the waters around Panama City Beach because the blade is located above the waterline, so it doesn’t disturb wildlife or vegetation.
 Since the boats float on top of the water, if they do come into contact with an alligator or other animal, it will gently glide over them, leaving them unharmed.
 Airboats Gone Wild take tours through the marshes, while the comic captains at Airboat Adventures provide live gator demonstrations.